Greet Minnen

 Greet Minnen (born 14 August 1997) is a Belgian tennis player.

-Minnen has career-high WTA rankings of world No. 59 in singles and No. 45 in doubles, achieved on 16 October 2023 and on 8 January 2024, respectively.
+Minnen has career-high WTA rankings of No. 59 in singles and No. 45 in doubles, achieved on 16 October 2023 and 8 January 2024, respectively.

 Career

 Juniors

 In her last year as a junior, Minnen reached the girls' doubles final of the 2015 Australian Open, losing in two sets.

-2018-2022: WTA Tour and Grand Slam debuts
+2018-2022: WTA Tour and major debuts

 Minnen made her WTA Tour main-draw debut at the 2018 Luxembourg Open in doubles, partnering Alison Van Uytvanck.
 They won the title, defeating Vera Lapko and Mandy Minella in the final, in two sets.

 In May 2021, again partnering Van Uytvanck, they lost in a second WTA Tour doubles final to Aleksandra Krunić and Nina Stojanović in Belgrade.

 In September 2021, she reached the third round at the 2021 US Open as a lucky loser defeating Nadia Podoroska and Liudmila Samsonova.

 Next, she won the 2021 Luxembourg Open, her second tour doubles title, also partnering Van Uytvanck.

 At the 2022 French Open, she reached the quarterfinals in doubles partnering with Anna Bondár.

 In the first round of the 2022 Wimbledon Championships, she beat former Wimbledon champion and former world No. 1, Garbiñe Muguruza, 6–4, 6–0, and scored the first top-10 win of her career.